microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 you run `code` from CMD, and then `exit` CMD, your console window sticks around because VSCode is still attached to it.
 It will never print anything, and your only option is to close it.

-There's another risk risk in reattaching, too.
+There's another risk in reattaching, too.
 Given that the shell decides whether to wait based on the subsystem field, GUI subsystem applications that reattach to their owning consoles *just to print some text* end up stomping on the output of any shell that doesn't wait for them: